Consensus Algorithms and the Decomposition-Separation Theorem: Relationship to Previous Work

-In this part, we see how the weak aperiodicity property, as defined in \cite{Touri:11c}, guarantees the infinite jet-flow property to hold over each island.
-In accordance with \cite{Touri:11c}, weak aperiodicity of a chain is defined as follows: \begin{definition} A chain $\{ A(n) \}$ of stochastic matrices is said to be \textit{weakly aperiodic} if there exists $\gamma > 0$ such that for every distinct $i,j \in M$ and each $n \geq 0$, there exists $l \in M$ such that
+In this section of the paper, we see how the weak aperiodicity property, as defined in \cite{Touri:11c}, guarantees that the infinite jet-flow property holds over each island.
+In accordance with \cite{Touri:11c}, weak aperiodicity of a chain is defined as follows: \begin{definition} A chain $\{ A(t) \}$ of stochastic matrices is said to be \textit{weakly aperiodic} if there exists $\gamma > 0$ such that for every distinct $i,j \in \mathcal{V}$ and each $t \geq 0$, there exists $l \in \mathcal{V}$ such that